nkatzz/asal/README.md

 ### Example
-The following learns a symbolic automaton, represented as an ASP program, from symbolic sequences of overtake incidents in the [ROAD-R](https://sites.google.com/view/road-r/).
+The following learns a symbolic automaton, represented as an ASP program, from symbolic sequences of overtake incidents in the [ROAD-R](https://sites.google.com/view/road-r/) dataset.
 The task is described in the following MSc thesis:

 _Tatiana Boura, Neuro-symbolic Complex Event Recognition in Autonomous Driving, University of Piraeus, 2024._ ([link](https://msc-ai.iit.demokritos.gr/en/thesis/neuro-symbolic-complex-event-recognition-autonomous-driving-neyro-symvoliki-anagnorisi?page=2))